 For most people, buying a house is the most significant financial move they will make.
-When you are spending a lot of money on a property, it is natural to want to make sure that you are making the right decision.
-A building survey is a worthwhile investment for any prospective buyer.
-Surveys flag up issues and defects that might not be visible to the naked eye during a viewing and they can provide information about repairs that may be required and costs buyers may incur in the future.
-Research suggests that almost 100,000 buyers bought homes without a survey in the UK in 2019/2020.
+When you are spending a lot of money on a property, it is natural to want to know if it’s up to scratch.
+A building survey is a worthwhile investment for any prospective buyer, as they can flag up issues not visible to the naked eye during a viewing.
+They can also provide information about repairs that may be required and costs buyers may incur in the future.
+But one of the things most people want to know is whether they can renegotiate after a survey if faults are found.

 If you want to buy a house and you arrange for a survey to be completed, it’s wise to consider the findings before you proceed and exchange contracts.
 In most cases, properties are sold subject to contract, which allows room for manoeuvre if the survey flags up issues that you were not aware of before you made an offer.
 The most common problems detected by house surveys include:

 - No carbon monoxide or smoke detectors